 Fixed monthly loan advances for as long as a borrower lives in a home.

 Fixed monthly loan advances for a specific period of time.

 The projected annual average cost of a reverse mortgage including all itemized costs.

-As an Approved Counseling Agency, our HECM counselors will discuss keys of a reverse mortgage with you and upon completion of the session will present you a Certificate of HECM Counseling.
+As a HUD Approved Counseling Agency, our Reverse Mortgage counselors will discuss the facts of a Reverse Mortgage with you and upon completion of the session will present you with a Certificate of Counseling.

 Reverse Mortgages are increasing in popularity with seniors who have equity in their homes and want to supplement their income.

-The only reverse mortgage insured by the U.S. Federal Government is called a Home Equity Conversion Mortgage or HECM, and is only available through an FHA approved lender.-U.S. Department of Housing and Urban Development (HUD)
+The only reverse mortgage insured by the U.S. Federal Government is called a Home Equity Conversion Mortgage or HECM, and is only available through an FHA approved lender.